JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

   )
 )

-Due to significant overlap between these categories as seen in @labeloverlaps (particularly “Paper Mill” and “Randomly Generated Content”), I merged them into a single binary label: *scientific fraud* (retracted due to misconduct) vs. *non-retracted*.
+Due to significant overlap between these categories as seen in @labeloverlap (particularly “Paper Mill” and “Randomly Generated Content”), I merged them into a single binary label: *scientific fraud* (retracted due to misconduct) vs. *non-retracted*.
 This enabled a focused and well-defined classification objective for all subsequent modeling.
-Note that many papers were associated with multiple retraction reasons; for binary labeling, papers matching at least one fraud-related reason were marked as scientific fraud.
-Papers with no fraud-related labels and no retraction were treated as non-retracte}.

 #figure(
-  image("/images/overlap splits.png", width: 50%),
+  image("/images/overlap_labels.png", width: 50%),
   caption: title-caption(
     [Overlap Between Retraction Reason Categories],
     [Overlap Between Retraction Reason Categories in the Retraction Watch Database], )
-)<labeloverlaps>

-continue hereeee

-== Dataset Merging and Cleaning

-To build a robust and balanced dataset, I filtered the original retraction corpus to retain only papers with a non-empty abstract.
-After filtering, I obtained approximately *10,000 retracted papers* that met my criteria.

-To create a comparable non-retracted sample, I drew articles from OpenAlex’s *most-cited publications* across various domains.
-The idea was to match the topical and temporal distribution of retracted papers while minimizing the risk of including soon-to-be-retracted or suspicious articles.

-I randomly downsampled this reference set to obtain *approximately 10,000 non-retracted papers*.
+)<labeloverlap>

+// heeeeeeeeeeeeeeeere
-== Feature Extraction and Engineering
+== Feature Extraction and Engineering<feature_eng>

-Depending on the modeling approach, I extracted and engineered a range of features from both text and metadata.
+To support diverse modeling approaches, I extracted and engineered features from three data modalities: metadata, text, and citation structure.
+Each feature type was designed to capture distinct signals relevant to retraction prediction.

-=== Dropped Features from Original Dataset

-I decided to drop the Language column because almost all the papers are written in English (over 99%).
-There are only a few entries in other languages, like German or French, which isn't enough to be useful for training a model.
-Keeping this feature would just add unnecessary noise, so I removed it to keep things cleaner and more focused.

 === Adjusted Features from Original Dataset
 In the course of preparing the dataset for model training, I paid particular attention to the metadata fields Author, Institution, and Country.
 These fields originally consisted of semicolon-separated strings, often containing multiple entries per paper.
 For example, a single entry in the Author column could list several names as "Derek C. Angus;Tom van der Poll", or the Country field might combine "Netherlands;United States".
-While this format is human-readable, it is not suitable for use in machine learning models—especially not for linear models like logistic regression that rely on clearly defined, numerical input features.
+While human-readable, this format is unsuitable for machine learning models that require structured, numerical inputs.

 The main issue with these fields in their original format is that they are both unordered and highly variable in length.
 The order in which authors or institutions appear does not carry meaningful information, and treating the entire string as a categorical variable would result in an excessive number of unique, sparsely repeated combinations.
 Moreover, standard encoding techniques like one-hot encoding or label encoding are ill-suited for such long-tail, high-cardinality text data.
 Therefore, in order to extract useful signal from these metadata fields while keeping the dataset interpretable and model-friendly, I decided to transform them into structured, count-based, and frequency-aware features.

 I began by calculating the number of authors, institutions, and countries listed per paper.
 These new features (num_authors, num_institutions, and num_countries) serve as simple but informative indicators of collaboration scope or international involvement.
 In particular, I assumed that the number of authors or contributing institutions might correlate with factors like research quality or interdisciplinary character, which could in turn influence the likelihood of retraction.

 Beyond the counts, I also wanted to capture information about the presence of specific authors, institutions, or countries—especially those that appear frequently across the dataset.
 To achieve this, I identified the most common entries in each category: the top 100 authors, the top 50 institutions, and the top 20 countries.
 For each of these, I created binary indicator features that denote whether the corresponding entity is involved in a given paper.
 This approach allows the model to learn patterns related to well-known or prolific contributors without relying on raw textual identifiers.
+The thresholds (top 100 authors, 50 institutions, 20 countries) were chosen to balance coverage and model complexity.

 Given the long tail of rare or unique entries, I also introduced an “Other” category in each group to flag cases where none of the top entries were present.
 This ensures that all papers are represented within the new feature set, even if they involve lesser-known authors or institutions.